stfbk/stfbk.github.io/_events/TDI2026/call-for-talks.md

 {% include_relative includes/topics.md %}

 # Submission Guidelines
 Submissions must be in English and provided as a detailed abstract, to be inserted directly into the designated submission field of the [EasyChair conference management system](https://easychair.org/conferences/?conf=tdi2026).
-When submitting, speakers must select the "Call for Talks" track.
+When submitting, speakers **must select the "Call for Talks" track**.

 Please note that at least one speaker of each accepted talk must register for the workshop and present it in person.